AdrienPoupa/laradose/README.md

 Use the `1.
 Configure` option of the Laradose script to configure your installation.
 You will be able to enable and disable the additional containers and change the options shown in [Available Parameters](#5-available-parameters).
-Be aware the script will update your `.wnv` file.
+Be aware the script will update your `.env` file.

 ### 3.2 Commands